aws-samples/nonprofit-samples/README.md

 * [Retrieval Augmented Generation (RAG) Chatbot](RAG_Chatbot/README.md) - this folder contains a sample solution to use generative AI to build a simple chatbot that can respond to questions about your custom content.

+* [Meeting Summarization with Claude](Meeting_Summarization/README.md) - this folder contains a sample solution to use generative AI to summarize a meeting recording.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.